-Vehicle service lives, backward compatibility, and future proofing: Vehicles can have service lives of 15 years or more.
+Vehicle service lives, backward compatibility, and future proofing: Many vehicles have service lives of 15 years or more.
 This presents a significant challenge for vehicular communication, which need to function effectively over this extended period.

-Possible solutions include: Backward compatibility with futureproofing is needed.
+Possible solutions include: Backward compatibility with futureproofing.
 Backward compatibility ensures that newer communication systems can still interact with older vehicles already on the road.
-Futureproofing, on the other hand, guarantees the system can adapt to new technologies and evolving communication standards that will emerge in the coming years.
+Futureproofing, on the other hand, guarantees that the system can adapt to new technologies and evolving communication standards that will emerge in the coming years.
 New features and functionalities might not work with older vehicles, while a system overly focused on backward compatibility may struggle to integrate with future advancements.
-Vehicular communication systems must bridge this gap to be effective and safe over the long term.
+Vehicular communication systems should bridge this gap to be effective and safe over the long term.